-It’s true that we often think of statues as being life-sized, although there is no absolute size needed to quantify a ‘real’ statue, so we like to call them ‘figures’ – also by way of claiming back this term and its connotations with viewing women.
-The figures we will be creating will be roughly the size of the Nefertiti Bust, and like one of Rodin’s bronze statue reductions he made.
+It’s true that we often think of statues as being life-sized, although there is no absolute size needed to quantify a ‘real’ statue.
+We also liked to refer to the statues as ‘figures’, also by way of claiming back this term and its connotations with viewing women.
+The figures we created were roughly the size of the Nefertiti Bust, or one of Rodin’s bronze statue maquettes.
 But for us the real aim of put her forward is to have a conversation about the representation of women.
 The point is to say that the reason we have so few statues of women isn’t because we are short of inspirational women, but in fact there are many inspirational women alive today that can inspire generations to come.
 With enough time and resources we could have another 925 statues of women!

-What happens to the statues after the unveiling?
+What happened to the statues after the unveiling?

-The statues will be handed over to the nominated woman, who can decide if she would ever like it to be taken down, moved or similar.
-We hope that where possible the figure can remain in the public eye, and the location in which it is unveiled will help to look after it.
+The statues were handed over to the nominated women, who can decide if she would ever like it to be taken down, moved or similar.
+We hope that where possible the figure can remain in the public eye – see here for the full list of those on public display.
 All communication about the project after December 2018 will take place via Heritage Open Days.

 Who can I get in touch with if I want to talk to someone about this project?